 1. Gurgling toilets, when you use other fixtures, including the washing machine or shower.

 4. Waste from the toilet might back up elsewhere, such as in the bathtub or basement.

 Main sewer line backups are generally caused by roots in drains, specifically in older homes.
 These roots grow into pipes, causing complete blockages, and may even crush sewer drains completely.
-It may also be clogged by foreign objects, in which case it will have to be cleared using a drain snake, auger or hydro jetting to clear.
+It may also be clogged by foreign objects, in which case it will have to be cleared using a drain snake, auger or hydro jetting

 This time of the year, many homeowners have frozen pipes.
 Symptoms usually occur when the temperature drops below 32° and include: